algorandfoundation/algokit-utils-ts/docs/capabilities/transaction-composer.md

 ### populateAppCallResources

-As the name suggests, this setting automatically updates the relevant transactions in the group to include resources required for the transactions to execute successfully.
+As the name suggests, this setting automatically updates the relevant transactions in the group to include any resources required for the transactions to execute successfully.
 It leverages the simulate endpoint to discover the accessed resources, which have not been explicitly specified.
 This setting only applies when you have constucted at least one app call transaction.

 For example: